-The bottom-left panel has a two-dimensional colorbar, where the color indicates the dissipated energy-weighted Mach number, with saturation being set proportional to this energy.
-It can be seen that the merger shock is made up predominantly of low Mach-numbers ($\mathcal{M}\lesssim5$).
-Shocks at the edge of the cluster, meanwhile, are much higher ($\mathcal{M}\gtrsim100$).
+The bottom-left panel has a two-dimensional colourbar, where the colour indicates the dissipated energy-weighted Mach number, with saturation being set proportional to this energy.
+It can be seen that the merger shock is made up predominantly of low Mach numbers ($\mathcal{M}\lesssim5$).
+Shocks at the edge of the cluster, meanwhile, are much higher ($\mathcal{M}\gtrsim100$)\footnote{In the terminology of \citet{ryu2003}, these are {external} shocks.}.
 These shocks define the filamentary structure, within which the cluster sits.
 Indeed, the merging cluster has arrived from the filament evident at the top right of the panel (see \href{https://youtu.be/Ka-Odrwwamo}{movie}).

 In the middle column, we show the projected pressure (top) and density (bottom) respectively.
 The brightest central galaxy (BCG) is located at the peak value in both panels.
-In-falling galaxies can also be seen as bright spots at the edge of the cluster.
-The merger has led to a region of increased pressure centered on the cluster.
+Infalling galaxies can also be seen as bright spots at the edge of the cluster.
+The merger has led to a region of increased pressure centred on the cluster.
 This region is well-delineated, in contrast to the more diffuse density distribution.
 It is also clear that the region of high pressure is bounded by the merger shocks.